lectron/kosmos/README.md

 ---

 #MySQL database structure
+ - world (table)
- - ### world (table): Showing which world is currently loaded by which server.
-For bringing joining player to the right server without loading the world twice
+   - Showing which world is currently loaded by which server.
+   - If a world is already loaded on one server, subsequent player who joins via subdomain will go to correct server.
+   - This will prevent world being loaded twice on many different spigot servers
+   - IP column will use server's private IP address

 | world  | ip | port |
 | --- | --- | ----- |